Gallium-LF/COMP7404/README.md

 - **(e) Motion Blur and AWG Noise (σ = 0.01)**
   - Motion blur is applied based on the method described in **[21]**.
   - AWG noise with **σ = 0.01** is introduced.

+## Direct Deblurring

+We implemented two distinct methods for image deblurring: **Gradient Descent** and **Fourier-based deblurring**.
+While both approaches successfully restored sharpness to the blurred images, they also introduced certain artifacts that required attention in the second stage of processing.

+### Method Comparison

+- `deblur_gd.py`: Implements the **gradient descent** method.
+- `deblur_fl.py`: Implements the **Fourier-based** method.

+After evaluating the results, our group chose the **gradient descent method** due to its overall better performance.

+### Batch Processing

+The script `deblur_final.py` was used to apply the gradient descent-based method to a batch of images.
+All output images—including those containing deblurring artifacts—are stored in the `deblur_with_artifact` folder.